LogtalkDotOrg/logtalk3/manuals/_sources/userman/predicates.rst.txt

    :- end_object.

-Note that, abstracting from the opening and closing object directives and the scope directives, what we have written is plain Prolog.
+Note that, abstracting from the opening and closing object directives and the scope directives, what we have written is also valid Prolog code.
 Calls in a predicate definition body default to the local predicates, unless we use the message sending operators or the external call operator.
 This enables easy conversion from Prolog code to Logtalk objects: we just need to add the necessary encapsulation and scope directives to the old code.